PaddlePaddle/Paddle/doc/howto/usage/cluster/fluid_cluster_train_en.md

 PSERVERS=192.168.1.2:6174 SERVER_ENDPOINT=192.168.1.2:6174 TRAINING_ROLE=TRAINER python notest_dist_fit_a_line.py
 ```

-*the reason you need to run this command twice in 2 nodes is in the script, we set the trainer count to be 2.
+*the reason you need to run this command twice in 2 nodes is: in the script we set the trainer count to be 2.
 You can change this setting on line 50*

+Now you have 2 trainers and 1 parameter server up and running.